-Kajima, one of Japan's oldest and largest construction companies, broke ground on its new Kajima Global Hub at Changi Business Park on 27 August.
-This is its first and only overseas innovation centre which will also serve as its Asia Pacific HQ.
+Kajima, one of Japan's oldest and largest construction companies, opened its new regional headquarters and innovation hub, The GEAR at Changi Business Park on 16 August 2023.
+Known as the Kajima Lab for Global Engineering, Architecture & Real Estate (The GEAR), this is the company's first and only overseas innovation centre which will also serve as its Asia Pacific HQ.

 An integral part of Singapore's economy, the construction sector accounts for 3.7% of GDP and contributes to 12.1% of total employment in 2019, according to the Singapore Department of Statistics and Manpower Research and Statistics Department.
 Prior to the COVID-19 pandemic, the Building and Construction Authority (BCA) had projected expected growth in the sector to be between S$27b to S$35b over the next four years.

 Kajima's investment comes at a crucial time as the built environment sector takes a hard hit from the effects of COVID-19.
 Circuit breaker measures had brought the construction sector to a virtual standstill, given its reliance on manual labour.
 This in turn, signals a need to re-examine processes to make them more efficient, and make construction less labour intensive.
 While emerging technologies like robotics, automation, and digital solutions are instrumental in the built environment sector's recovery, wider technology adoption will also require a complementary upskilling to build a skilled and competent workforce.

 Delivering new building solutions to addressable markets in Singapore and the region